UCLA Stats 404 - Statistical Computing and Programming

 Write production-ready code, that runs not just on their computer;

-Answer the business question end-to-end with ML;
+Answer the business question end-to-end with ML/AI;

-Gain experience in Python, SQL and Git.
+Gain experience in Python, SQL, and Git.

-Agenda (subject to change):
+Agenda (subject to change)

-Weeks 2 and 3: Introduction to Python, pandas and SQL
+Weeks 2 and 3: Introduction to Python, pandas, and SQL

 Python: expressions, control flow, functions, variable types, passing by reference, list comprehension, functional programming